-Do you believe when people pass away, their spirits sometimes come to visit – by sending us “winks”?
-I’ve had some strange coincidences around my dad who’s passed.
+Do you believe when people die, their spirits sometimes come to visit – by communicating to us through strange coincidences?
+This happened to me around my dad – who’s passed.
 But I’m on the fence.
 Read on…

 When I was thirteen, I returned home one night from a record hop to discover there had been a power failure throughout our neighborhood.